atrioinc/multi-cri/README.md

 - **CRI copy the image** to the working user directory.

 # Adapters
-CRI-Babelfish aims to be a generic CRI in which different runtimes are supported by implementing different adapters.
+Multi-cri aims to be a generic CRI in which different runtimes are supported by implementing different adapters.
 We can configure it by setting the `--adapter-name` variable.
 At the moment, there is an adapter for the SLURM workload manager.